liamjameswatson/work-day-calender/README.md

 ## Description

-In this project, I have designed a planner for each hour of the working day.
-Built with the Jquery libary, the website allows a user to enter and save information, that they have planned during the working day.
+This repository contains a daily planner, where a user can input tasks/events to complete throughout the day.
+They can enter their TODOs for each hour, at the start of the day and save it in place.
+As the red colour block appears on the task, that is when it is due to be done.
+When the task is complete, delete the task.
+It will update everyday and keep track of the present time as well as future events.

 The website the following features: